Edward Teller: Death and legacy

-Teller died in Stanford, California, on September 9, 2003, at the age of 95.
-He had suffered a stroke two days before and had long been experiencing a number of conditions related to his advanced age.
+Teller died in Stanford, California on September 9, 2003, at the age of 95.
+He had suffered a stroke two days before and had long been experiencing several conditions related to his advanced age.

 Teller's vigorous advocacy for strength through nuclear weapons, especially when so many of his wartime colleagues later expressed regret about the arms race, made him an easy target for the "mad scientist" stereotype.
-In 1991 he was awarded one of the first Ig Nobel Prizes for Peace in recognition of his "lifelong efforts to change the meaning of peace as we know it".
+In 1991, he was awarded one of the first Ig Nobel Prizes for Peace in recognition of his "lifelong efforts to change the meaning of peace as we know it".
 He was also rumored to be one of the inspirations for the character of Dr. Strangelove in Stanley Kubrick's 1964 satirical film of the same name.
 In the aforementioned Scientific American interview from 1999, he was reported as having bristled at the question: "My name is not Strangelove.
 I don't know about Strangelove.
 I'm not interested in Strangelove.
 What else can I say? ...
 Look.
-Say it three times more, and I throw you out of this office."
+Say it three times more and I throw you out of this office."

-Nobel Prize winning physicist Isidor I. Rabi once suggested that "It would have been a better world without Teller."
+Nobel Prize-winning physicist Isidor I. Rabi once suggested that "It would have been a better world without Teller."

 In 1981, Teller became a founding member of the World Cultural Council.
 A wish for his 100th birthday, made around the time of his 90th, was for Lawrence Livermore's scientists to give him "excellent predictions—calculations and experiments—about the interiors of the planets".

 In 1986, he was awarded the United States Military Academy's Sylvanus Thayer Award.
-He was elected a member of the U.S. National Academy of Sciences in 1948.
+He was elected a member of the US National Academy of Sciences in 1948.
 He was a fellow of the American Academy of Arts and Sciences, the American Association for the Advancement of Science, the American Nuclear Society, and the American Physical Society.
-Among the honors he received were the Albert Einstein Award in 1958, the Golden Plate Award of the American Academy of Achievement in 1961, the Enrico Fermi Award in 1962, the Eringen Medal in 1980, the Harvey Prize in 1975, the National Medal of Science in 1983, the Presidential Citizens Medal in 1989, and the Corvin Chain in 2001.
-He was also named as part of the group of "U.S. Scientists" who were Time magazine's People of the Year in 1960, and an asteroid, 5006 Teller, is named after him.
+Among the honors he received were the Albert Einstein Award in 1958, the Golden Plate Award of the American Academy of Achievement in 1961, the Enrico Fermi Award in 1962, the Herzl Prize in 1978, the Eringen Medal in 1980, the Harvey Prize in 1975, the National Medal of Science in 1983, the Presidential Citizens Medal in 1989, and the Corvin Chain in 2001.
+He was also named as part of the group of "US Scientists" who were Time magazine's People of the Year in 1960, and an asteroid, 5006 Teller, is named after him.
 He was awarded the Presidential Medal of Freedom by President George W. Bush in 2003, less than two months before his death.

 His final paper, published posthumously, advocated the construction of a prototype liquid fluoride thorium reactor.
 The genesis and impetus for this last paper was recounted by the co-author Ralph Moir in 2007.

+Teller was portrayed by David Suchet in the 1980 TV miniseries Oppenheimer, by Miki Manojlović in the 1987 TV miniseries Race for the Bomb, and by Benny Safdie in the 2023 biopic film Oppenheimer.